 98. Making a sidetrip from the park to Hot Sulphur Springs for a dip in the area's renowned thermal springs.

-99. Staying overnight in a backcountry hut or yurt in the National Forest land south of the park's western edge.
+99. Staying overnight in a backcountry hut or yurt in national forest land south of the park's western edge.

 100. Savoring the view from the famous front porch of the Grand Lake Lodge.